valdemar-dev/lsr_config_tool/README.md

     addons: Addon[];
 }
 ```
 `modVersion` should be the version of LSR you made the config for.
-It's important to note this in-case some options become deprecated, or wish for different datatypes / value ranges.
+It's important to note this in-case some options become deprecated or wish for different datatypes / value ranges.
 `id` should be a 1-increment integer starting at 0 (the default config).
-This is also the folder where your config lives.
+This is also the name of the folder where your config lives `/lib/your_id`.

 ### Addons
 An addon should be a compartmentalizable portion of your config.